Pennsylvania emerges as early focus of online Election Day misinformation - Local News 8

 Twitter labeled that tweet as “disputed.”

+Many people on social media treated it as true — even though it was never clear how a poll worker would have known which ballots had been cast for whom.
+Even the Trump campaign retweeted a tweet about the Instagram story, though that tweet did note that it was not clear “whether the kid is actually doing what he claims.”

+Carl J. Anderson III, the chair of the Erie County Board of Elections, said in a statement that the Instagram story was not true.
+“The person making the statements does not work in any way with Erie County or have any part of Erie County’s election process.
+In fact, the individual is not a registered voter and is not believed to be a resident of Erie County, Pa,” Anderson said.
+The person who posted the Instagram story did not respond to requests for comment.

-A person who works on a team countering misinformation at one of the major social media platforms told CNN Tuesday that they are seeing “lots of people who aren’t actually on the ground making claims about micro-level interactions at polling places that they don’t have firsthand knowledge of.”
+A person who works on a team countering misinformation at one of the major social media platforms told CNN Tuesday that they are seeing people who aren’t on the ground making claims about “interactions at polling places that they don’t have firsthand knowledge of.”

 This person warned that people looking at social media should “be cautious when you see claims from national figures about local events without evidence/confirmation.”